 - Act promptly to remove harmful links or out-dated content that hurts you.

-Exercise the Right to be Forgotten to have legal protection and safeguard your online reputation.
+Exercise the Right to be Forgotten to have legal protection and safeguard your personal reputation management.

 Google has said that since 2014, it has received over 135.891 requests for content removal from the United Kingdom in accordance with the GDPR; however, less than half of those requests have been processed.